esims.ioesims.io logo

 • Validity: 30 days, starting from the moment the QR code is scanned and the eSIM is installed.

-• Network: Operates on the AIS network in Thailand.
+• Network: Operates on the DTAC network in Thailand.
 4G only.

 • Other features: This plan is exclusively for data and does not include a phone number.